 The lodging rights, duties and obligations are settled in the rent contract, but the rules of cohabitation are drafted by the Fellows agreed on by the ELP Team.

-The working language is English; however, we strongly advise you have at least some basic knowledge of French.
+The working language is English.
+However, we advise you to have at least some basic knowledge of French.

-A: No. You must have your own insurance or a work related health insurance.
+No. You must have your own insurance or a work related health insurance.

-Once admitted to the ELP, you will be signing three contracts with JESC, the first two of them containing strong and inseparable legal links to each other:
+Once admitted to the ELP, you will be signing two contracts with JESC, containing strong and inseparable legal links to each other:

 The first contract is the “ELP Fellowship Agreement”, related to the ELP project as a whole.

-The second is the “ELP Rent Agreement” concerning specifically the lodging rights, duties and obligations.
+The second one is the “ELP Rent Agreement” concerning specifically the lodging rights, duties and obligations of the Fellow.

-A: This is not a requirement, however you have to accept that the programme is based on Ignatian leadership and spirituality, designed and run by the Jesuit European Social Center.
+No. This is not a requirement, however you have to accept that the Programme is based on Ignatian leadership and spirituality, designed and run by the Jesuit European Social Centre (JESC).